 LDS Students: All enrolled, continuing students at LDS Business College will be required to annually submit a continuing endorsement from the bishop of the ward (1) in which they live and (2) that holds their current Church membership record.
-Students attending wards on or off campus will need to obtain a form at the Admissions Office.
+Students attending wards on or off campus will need to obtain a form at the Admissions Office or online at www.ldsbc.edu/PDF/CEE.htm.
+Endorsements expire April 1st of each year.